-Genres: Dystopia, Lesbian, Queer, Short Stories, Space Opera
+Genres: Dystopia, LGBTQIA+, Science Fiction, Short Stories, Space Opera

 Xin is an ansible, using her song magic to connect the originworld of the Imperial Authority and its far-flung colonies— a role that is forced upon magically-gifted women “of a certain closeness”.
 When a dead body comes through her portal at a time of growing rebellion, Xin is drawn deep into a station-wide conspiracy along with Ouyang Suqing, one of the station’s mysterious, high-ranking starmages

 It is always amazing to me the amount of world-building that can occur in such a short story, and I was captivated by the world within Waiting on a Bright Moon in which humanity has been spread across space living in colonies.
 Humanity remains connected through the mysterious powers of the ansibles, a small enclave of special women whose “closeness” allows them to open portals through space through the power of song.
 Despite their incredible powers, they are looked down on as expendable parts and are cast out due to their proclivity toward other women.
 The starmages are equally incredible, and I was in awe of the magic systems crafted in this little novella.